wjsutton/games_night_viz/README.md

 Each month, we will have a theme and a range of datasets available, with a challenge to prepare one of the datasets and a principle of design to focus on.
 Datasets will come with a difficulty scale to help those newer to data visualisation or those with limited time to practice.
 We will be sharing our creations with the #datafam and the wider teaching community.

 **Difficulty scaled datasets**
-- Casual - A small dataset
+- Casual - For those new to data visualisation or with limited time available
-- Normal - A medium dataset
+- Normal - A fair size data set that could create multiple data visualisations
-- Heroic - A large dataset (may require joins)
+- Heroic - A large data set for those with more time available
 - Legendary - Bring your own data, [#IronQuest](https://sarahlovesdata.co.uk/category/iron-quest/) style

 There will also be two bonus 'Special Ops' tasks on: